Table of Contents

 • An analysis of the number of physically vacant units there are, if any.

 For a buyer, it’s very significant for real estate investors to access a rent roll report.
 This generates a lot of security when making decisions.
+Buyers also stress-test the rent roll against the breakeven occupancy formula to see how much vacancy the deal can absorb.
 Now, how useful is a rent roll for an owner?
 Let’s take a look.

 How is a Rent Roll Useful to a Landlord?